jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 ![In the elevator](my-2025-year-in-review-127.jpg)

 </div>

-TODO: screenshots and videos from the folder
-TODO: BONUS: make an image map of the Bulgarian trip

 The month in Bulgaria was trully magical.
 On one hand, that was our longest trip together with Anton, on the other hand it felt perfect, didn't feel too long at all.
 In fact, I'll go on to say that because of the length, it felt a bit less like a holiday trip and more of a **coming to the other home trip**.
 Which is really kind of the case.